Axel Oxenstierna: Opinions about Oxenstierna

 Dutch jurist and philosopher Hugo Grotius considered Oxenstierna "the greatest man of the century".
 French Cardinal Richelieu called him "an inexhaustible source of fine advice", while Richelieu's successor, Cardinal Mazarin, said that if all ministers of Europe were on the same ship, the helm would be handed to Oxenstierna.
 Pope Urban VIII claimed that Oxenstierna was one of the most excellent men the world had seen.

 Quotation

-"Do you not know, my son, with how very little wisdom the world is governed?" (in a letter to his son Johan written in 1648; in the original Latin it reads: An nescis, mi fili, quantilla prudentia mundus regatur?).
-Although attributed to Cardinal Richelieu as well, this is probably the most famous Swedish quotation in the English-speaking world.
+Although attributed to Oxenstierna, the pope Julius III (1487-1555) is regarded to have been the first recorded author.
+Cardinal Richelieu has also been attributed to have been the author.
+This is probably the most famous Swedish quotation in the English-speaking world.
 The words were intended to encourage his son, a delegate to the negotiations that would lead to the Peace of Westphalia, who worried about his ability to hold his own amidst experienced and eminent statesmen and diplomats.